Introduction to Computer Graphics

 -

-Go to Visual Studio and create your C++ project as follow:
+Go to Visual Studio and create your C++ project as follow: - New Project

 - Under “Installed” on the left panel; select “Visual C++”, then select “ Win32” ,select from the middle panel “Win32 console application”, rename your project (with a meaningful name, ex: HelloCG), select your path from “Browse”, then click “Ok”.